 Since then, the Austin community has made huge strides in the no-kill movement, becoming the largest no-kill city in the country within less than a year of the plan.

-February 2014 marked three years of Austin’s no kill status.
+February 2015 marks four years of Austin’s no kill status.
 Austin Pets Alive! has played a critical role in achieving this status by developing innovative and comprehensive programs that serve key demographics of animals typically euthanized in a shelter setting (for example, large dogs that need behavior support, unweaned kittens, puppies with parvovirus and cats with ringworm).